Norman Kember: Aftermath

-He arrived back in the United Kingdom on 25 March and released a written statement saying "I do not believe that a lasting peace [in Iraq] is achieved by armed force, but I pay tribute to their (the armed forces) courage and thank those who played a part in my rescue".
-Later that day he also released a video statement in which he again thanked his rescuers, and those who had supported his family throughout his kidnapping.
+Kember arrived back in the United Kingdom on 25 March and released a written statement saying "I do not believe that a lasting peace [in Iraq] is achieved by armed force, but I pay tribute to their (the armed forces) courage and thank those who played a part in my rescue".
+Later that day, he also released a video statement in which he again thanked his rescuers, and those who had supported his family throughout his kidnapping.

+Reverend David Coffey, general secretary of the BUGB, said: "We rejoice at the news of Norman's release and pray for his full recovery to health and well-being following this extreme ordeal.
+I know that Pat and Norman and the Harrow church family have been greatly strengthened by the prayers and support of so many.
+As we greet this news with joy, we grieve with the family of Tom Fox, and continue to hold in prayers all those who have been caught up in this long ordeal."

 A public interview with Kember was recorded at the Greenbelt Christian Arts Festival at Cheltenham in August 2006.

 Kember wrote an account of his kidnapping, Hostage in Iraq, which was published in 2007.
-He himself considers it an irony that he travelled to Iraq to oppose the military intervention and was flown out of Baghdad in a military helicopter, guarded by machine guns.
-He also discusses whether his peace testimony has been compromised and what alternatives would have been at hand.
-In lectures and interviews, Kember states that what saddens him is the fact that he is alive and well, while people in Iraq, servicemen as well as civilians, are constantly threatened and many have meanwhile lost their lives.
+He considered it an irony that he travelled to Iraq to oppose the military intervention and was flown out of Baghdad in a military helicopter, guarded by machine guns.
+He also discussed whether his peace testimony has been compromised and what alternatives would have been at hand.
+In lectures and interviews, Kember stated that what saddened him is the fact that he was alive and well, while people in Iraq, servicemen as well as civilians, are constantly threatened and many have meanwhile lost their lives.